byemaxx/MetaX/Docs/MetaX_Cookbook.md

 # Module 3.
 Peptide Annotator

+## 1. Result From MAG:

+The peptide result form Metagenome-assembled *genomes* (*MAGs*) as the reference database for proteins search, e.g. MetaLab-MAG, and other database like  MGnify.

 - Annotate the peptide to TaxaFunc before analyzing by <u>**Peptide Annotator**</u>

   <img src="./MetaX_Cookbook.assets/peptide2taxafunc.png" alt="peptide2taxafunc"  />